When you want something, all the universe conspires in helping you achieve it. –Paulo Coelho in the Alchemist

 Recently, I had the good fortune to sit down with long-time friends Bj and Jess Gumkowski (world renowned athletes, teachers, coaches, nutritionists and generally higher level humans) to chat about life a bit.
 As she gestures, open hands to the air around us, Jess asks the big questions, like: How did we get here?

 Was it an accident?
 Luck?
 Certainly not expert planning, because the universe doesn’t work that way.
 Perhaps it is just unrestricted dreaming and relentless self-trust.

 Make no mistake, I am not training for the next Ironman, but I can talk a wide mile around risk-taking, relationships, and homeschooling-on-the-go.
-Also, I am the primary “athletic supporter” in our family (Yes.
-I said that – minds out of the gutter now).
+Also, I am the primary “athletic supporter” in our family (yes.
+I said that).
 Being a wife, mother and teacher in a sporty, competitive, travel-y family requires extra work on my part in regards to logistics, record-keeping, nutrition and overall support.
 I have learned to deal with some low-level anxieties that can accompany a life of perpetual travel through meditation and mindfulness.
 I have learned to make time for myself in creative ways – even on the boat – through painting and writing poetry.
 I have also learned that opportunities arise when we least suspect them and living a life that is prepared to say “yes” to those opportunities is the way to go.
 Any given moment can change our life trajectory – so we try to be ready for whatever comes our way.

 Click here to listen to my recent chat with Jess and Bj on the YogiTriathlete podcast.
 It was profound fun to talk about our life paths and what happens when we trust ourselves and others.
 The podcast is a slow but powerful burn (117 minutes!) of parenting strategies, boat-life, travel, meditation and giving back… it’s casual and breezy, yet wildly intimate.